CorneliusTantius/TCON-API-V2/README.md

 - The API Documentation can be accessed from swagger(FastAPI built in feature) using ```http://localhost:5000/docs```
 - Make sure you have postman in your local machine.
 - Open postman and import a collection.
 - The collection can be obtained from [Templates] folder.
+(To be updated)
-- The base URL deployed in heroku: https://tcon-api.herokuapp.com/
+- The base URL deployed in heroku: https://tcon-api.herokuapp.com/ (Old TCon V1 API, To be updated)

 ## Design Pattern